Huber rings and valuation spectra: The closed unit disc

 \subsection{High-level classification of points in $D$}

 Points in $D$ are often classified into ``types'' called Types 1-5.
 See \cite[Example 2.20]{Scholze-Perfectoid} or \cite[p.\ 7-8]{AWS-Perfectoid}.
 Here, we describe the classification without proof, augmented by listing auxiliary data.
 For each $x \in D$, we look at its support $\supp(x)$, its value group $\Gamma_x$, and its residue field $A_x/\frakm_x$.

-As a warning, these residue fields are all characteristic $p$ fields.
-The residue field of the valuation ring at $x$ is {\em different} than any kind of residue field gotten by viewing $x \in D$ as a point in a $\Cp$-rigid analytic variety.
+\begin{warning} The residue fields $A_x/\frakm_x$ are all characteristic $p$ fields.
+They are {\em different} than any kind of residue field gotten by viewing $x \in D$ as a point in a $\Cp$-rigid analytic variety.
 Those geometric residue fields arise from the structure sheaf over $D$.
-They are all characteristic zero fields.
+They are all characteristic zero fields. \end{warning}

 We will additionally indicate whether $x \in D$ is closed, and then we will finally list the Type.
 The result is compiled in Table \ref{table:points-in-D}.
 All but the bottom row of the table has been explained in Section \ref{subsec:classical-and-disc-points}.